Microwave radiometry of a quantum-critical, hybrid Josephson array: Finite-bias noise scaling

-The observed scaling behavior of $\widetilde{T}_\mathrm{s}$ is reminiscent of theoretical predictions of universal non-equilibrium behavior near the SIT \cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_current_2006, sonner_hawking_2012}.
+The observed scaling behavior of $\widetilde{T}_\mathrm{s}$ is reminiscent of theoretical predictions of universal non-equilibrium behavior near the SIT~\cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_current_2006, sonner_hawking_2012}.
 These theories predict that current fluctuations are described by an effective temperature, mimicking the fluctuation-dissipation relation even though the system is profoundly non-equilibrium.
-Furthermore, the effective temperature is predicted to exhibit a universal scaling with applied bias, similar to the experimental data reported in Fig.~\ref{fig:fig4}.
+Furthermore, the effective temperature is predicted to exhibit a universal scaling square-root scaling with applied bias, similar to the experimental data reported in \reffig{fig:fig4}.
 Two additional experimental observations support a connection between non-equilibrium steady states and equivalent temperature.
-First, scaling in $\widetilde{T}_\mathrm{s}$ in Fig.~\ref{fig:fig4}b,d occurs over a comparable temperature range to temperature-independence of near-critical curves in Fig.~\ref{fig:fig1}b.
-Second, zero-bias and high-bias differential resistance are comparable near the superconductor-insulator transition, where differential resistance is temperature independent (see Supplement).
+First, scaling in $\widetilde{T}_\mathrm{s}$ in \reffig[b,\,c]{fig:fig4} occurs over a comparable temperature range to temperature-independence of near-critical curves in \reffig[b]{fig:fig1}.
+Second, zero-bias and high-bias differential resistance are comparable near the superconductor-insulator transition, where differential resistance is temperature independent (see \SM~\refsec{sec:finite_bias}).
 However, theories predict that the effective temperature scales as a function of applied voltage, in contrast to the experimentally observed scaling with current.
-It is unclear if this discrepancy is crucial, as these theories also predict a universal high-bias conductance linking current and voltage, while we observe a strong gate-dependent resistance \cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_nonlinear_2005}.
+It is unclear if this discrepancy is crucial, as these theories also predict a universal high-bias conductance linking current and voltage~\cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_nonlinear_2005}, while we observe a strong bias-dependent resistance.
+A new and interesting perspective can also be given by recent theoretical work, which shows that broadband radiation can be expected even for a single Josephson junction in a high-impedance environment \cite{kurilovich_quantum_2025}.
 A full understanding of non-equilibrium responses near the SIT will require both further experimental work, for example varying sample sizes and model systems, as well as further theoretical input.
 However, these initial results indicate the appealing possibility of universal, non-equilibrium behavior near quantum criticality.